LPengYang/Saturation-Line-Prior/README.md

-# Single Image Dehazing Using Saturation Line Prior (2023 TIP)
+# Single Image Dehazing Using Saturation Line Prior
 ## Implementations on both Pytorch and Matlab are available now.

 <hr />